 Digital destruction is a little more complicated due to the fact that once something is entered into a computer, it can be recovered, given the right set of circumstances, software, expertise, and resources.
 Given this fact, people should really be aware of the things that they post online, search for, and save on their hard drives.
 Believe it or not, but the technology exists to recover almost anything that is ever saved to a hard drive, even if the hard drive is formatted, wiped clean, or physically destroyed.
 Although extreme, the use of an electron microscope to recover magnetic data from magnetic media is slow and expensive, it is still available and used by many governments.
 In other words, if you want to be absolutely sure that nobody ever reads what you want to keep completely private, do not use a computer.
 And anything that is posted to the Internet is theoretically impossible to remove once it is posted; there will always be at least one copy of it stored somewhere.

 To destroy digital media files, I use a program that overwrites the file with several passes of random data to ensure that recovery would require time, effort, and expense that is far and beyond any feasible benefit of data recovery.
-For the ultimate in security, all my files are encrypted, and the only persons who know the password are myself, and Angie.
 Linux is the preferred operating system for security and reliability as far as I am concerned.
 Whenever I erase a file, be it writing, photography, etc., I use destruction standards that exceed that of the NSA.
 The NSA uses a system that overwrites data with 7 passes.
 I use a system which overwrites data with 35 passes.
 It may sound extreme, but advances in computer technology and forensics are always improving, and this ensures that even with the best of technology and resources, it will never be worth recovering what I have written.

 The other end of the spectrum is people who absolutely refuse to dispose of anything.
 There are people who will hold onto every piece of writing they create, or come across.
 Known more commonly as digital hoarding, these people will literally build massive digital archives of information that are too massive to serve any purpose.
 It often makes me wonder why someone would spend so much time doing this when Archive.org has archives like this already (archive of TomSlatin.com).